Fiori-Tracker/fioritracker.github.io/1909FPS03/doc-cont/most-apps.md

-# Most Frequently Used Apps Overview
+# SAP Fiori apps usage report

 When you want to know which app in Your system is the most frequently used - check it in a dedicated tab (You can choose it from Launchpad level).